rgrisha/secureprog/tasks/task1/README.md

 ## Evaluation: ##
-app1 and app2 are madatory - 8 points.
+app1 and app2 are mandatory - 8 points.
 App3 - +1 point, app4 - +1 point.

 ## Hints ##
 * strace utility is most usable tool.
-* nc is also usable
+* nc is also usable for network for tasks that to something on network
 * one of apps receives input from command line
-* /etc/hosts
+* /etc/hosts is usable sometimes
 * app3 uses gethostbyname to obtain IP address
 * app4 uses realtime Mongolian Tugrik currency rate via webservice.
 Trying to convince Lithuanian Bank to change this rate temporarily is hard.
 There are more easy ways.